logdog/london-marathon/README.md

 ![Distribution of all runner's speeds at checkpoints](CheckpointDist.png)

 If we were to make a histogram of a particular runner's speed throughout the entire marathon, it would be different than another runner's histogram because different runners have different average speeds, as shown below.
-Since the histograms below do not match up with the histograms above, the random process is non-ergodic.
+Since the histograms below have different means, we can say that the random process is _not ergodic in the mean_.

 ![Distribution of a particular runner's speed](RunnerDist.png)